-- In December 2012, modifications were completed at the Edmonton Terminal to allow iso-octane to be loaded onto rail cars for transportation to various North American markets. - In early 2014, Keyera secured access to capacity at Kinder Morgan's Galena Park rail, storage and marine facility in the Gulf Coast.
-This arrangement provides Keyera with increased flexibility to manage inventory to meet iso-octane demand from refiners and gasoline blenders in the Gulf Coast. - Also in 2014, additional modifications at the Edmonton Terminal were completed to increase iso-octane rail loading capacity. - In early 2015, Keyera added a truck loading facility at AEF, providing Keyera with further flexibility and transportation options, primarily to meet local demand for iso-octane.
+- In December 2012, modifications were completed at the Edmonton Terminal to allow iso-octane to be loaded onto rail cars for transportation to various North American markets. - In early 2014, Keyera secured access to capacity at Kinder Morgan's Galena Park rail, storage and marine facility in the Gulf Coast, providing Keyera with flexibility to manage inventory to meet iso-octane demand from refiners and gasoline blenders in the Gulf Coast. - Also in 2014, additional modifications at the Edmonton Terminal were completed to increase iso-octane rail loading capacity. - In early 2015, Keyera added a truck loading facility at AEF, providing Keyera with further flexibility and transportation options, primarily to meet local demand for iso-octane.